joeyvanlierop/user_card/README.md

-# User Card
+# user_card

-A themeable user card created in Flutter.
+A minimalistic user card created in Flutter.